North Yorkshire Turtle Dove Project

 Turtle Doves are no different from many other birds; they need food, shelter and water.
 However changes in land management practices means there are fewer places they can find the tiny native seeds they prefer to feed on.
 They like to nest in large scrubby hedges or young conifer plantations.
 Ponds are essential too; these provide a good supply of drinking water.
 Their decline may have been worsened by hunting in southern Europe as they migrate in spring.

-The new North Yorkshire Turtle Dove Project funded by Heritage Lottery, North York Moors National Park, Forestry Commission and Howardian Hills AONB in partnership with RSPB, Scarborough Borough Council, and North and East Yorkshire Ecological Data Centre, aims to help these birds.
-It will focus on where Turtle Doves have been recorded recently, principally around the forests of the southern fringe of the North York Moors National Park.
+This was a specific project (2017 - 2020) funded by National Lottery Heritage Fund, North York Moors National Park, Forestry Commission and Howardian Hills AONB, in partnership with RSPB, Scarborough Borough Council, and North and East Yorkshire Ecological Data Centre, aims to help these birds.
+It focused on where Turtle Doves have been recorded recently, principally around the forests of the southern fringe of the North York Moors National Park.
+The project aims were to:

 - Provide advice, training, support and small-scale capital work.